alilotfi23/Terraform-JCasC-K8s/README.md

 Could you pin your provider versions in your configuration to maintain stability and avoid breaking changes?
 This ensures compatibility and reduces the risk of unexpected issues during deployment.

 ## Terraform Main Configuration
-The `main.tf` file is your Terraform module's central configuration file.
+The `main.tf` file is your Terraform module's central configuration.
 It contains the primary settings and resources that define your infrastructure.

 ## Running Terraform Code
 To deploy your infrastructure using Terraform, follow these steps: